Authentication - Native API

 2.3.
 Using Your API Key as an X-API-Key

 You can authenticate Blockdeamon API Suite requests by passing your YOUR_API_KEY in the X-API-Key header.
-Here are the instructions for doing this in cURL and Postman.

 2.3.1.
 X-API-Key in cURL